shieer/AequilibriumApp/README.md

 This project is for demonstrating the Aequilibrium Assignments:

+Both part1 and part2 are inside one project, just compile the DemoApp.xcodeproj and run, you will see

 #### Part 1: The Castle Company

 This part includes simple UI to generate a random land with a maximum size 20, each height is maximum 5